Last Updated: Jan 14, 2022

 |VPN Add on Available|

 NGroups provides several different options for USENET access, some with VPN included.
-This company is based in Sweden.
+This company Usenet service provider is based in Sweden.

 - Up to 60 simultaneous connections

 NGroups has more than 3000 days of binary retention.
-This is competitive with other providers; better than many.
+This is competitive with other providers and better than many however not at the same level as our listed best Usenet service providers.

 Ngroups has quite a few options for service.
 Some of the services come with a VPN included.
 With the Unlimited Eco, the VPN has limited speed and usage limits every month.